24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 Templo de la Campania

-The Templo de la Compania de Jesus (Google Maps) has a very striking exterior.
-The bottom is this dark gothic-like stone, while the Baroque upper half resembles an elaborate wedding cake.
+The Templo de la Compania de Jesus is worth passing by.
+The exterior is very striking.
+The bottom of the church is dark, gothic-like stone, while the baroque upper half resembles an elaborate wedding cake.
+Unfortunately, the interior is nothing to write home about.

 It’s not hard to miss as it’s located between the Zocalo and the Alley of the Frogs.